nilzona/sspa-hmr/README.md

 # Issue with HMR when using single-spa and single-spa-react

+## EDIT: The issue can be resolved by enabling the React Developer Tools browser plugin

 [single-spa](https://single-spa.js.org/) is an upcoming library for working with microfrontends.

 ## How to reproduce the issue